Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Theoretical analysis of imputation and group fairness

-Connecting this measure of algorithmic fairness with reconstruction error leads to the measure of the reconstruction error gap, defined by the difference in a group's reconstruction error compared with the rest of the population:
+Connecting this generic measure of algorithmic fairness (Definition~\ref{def:equal}) with reconstruction error as the performance metric of interest (Definition~\ref{def:rec}) leads to the measure of the reconstruction error gap, defined by the difference in a group's reconstruction error compared with the rest of the population: $\Delta^\mathcal{I}_{g} = L^\mathcal{I}_{g} - L^\mathcal{I}_{\neg g}$.

 Under this definition, imputation $\mathcal{I}$ is considered fairer than another $\mathcal{J}$ if its reconstruction gap is smaller, i.e., $|\Delta^\mathcal{I}_{g}| < |\Delta^\mathcal{J}_{g}|$.
 A null gap reflects equal error across groups.
 If $\Delta^\mathcal{I}_{g}>0$, then this means group $g$ has a larger reconstruction error than the rest of the population, a group fairness concern.
 Throughout our analysis, we compare the reconstruction errors of each group under different strategies, as well as the resulting performance gaps.